techno-tim/launchpad/README.md

 ## Info

 A collection of quick starters for ansible, kubernetes, docker, linux, windows, and more.
-Great for learning and automation!
+Great for HomeLbas, learning, and automation!

 Don't forget to ⭐  this repo and fork it too! 👆

 See each folder for details 📁

 ## Credits

 Created by [TechnoTim](https://technotim.live) and updated by the community with 💛